Take Five: When doves coo - World markets themes for the week ahead

 DIE REZESSION

-For months, the question on a lot of people's lips has been whether the U.S. economy is headed for recession, but it looks like the euro zone could get there first.
+For months, the question on a lot of people's minds has been whether the U.S. economy is headed for recession, but it looks as if the euro zone could get there first.

 The European Commission shocked markets by slashing growth and inflation forecasts for the bloc.
-Thursday's release of the "flash" GDP data is likely to show the region grew 0.2 percent in Q4.
+Thursday's release of the flash gross domestic product data is likely to show the region grew 0.2 percent in the fourth quarter.
 Evidence is already piling up that Germany, the bloc's largest economy, was teetering on the brink of recession towards the end of 2018 due to global trade headwinds and a cooling Chinese economy.

-The picture beneath may be even less rosy.
-German industrial output has fallen for four months straight, reinforcing expectations the economy actually contracted in Q4.
+The underlying picture may be even less rosy.
+German industrial output has fallen for four months straight, reinforcing expectations the economy actually contracted in the fourth quarter.
 That would translate into a recession after GDP fell in the third quarter.

 PRESSURE, WHAT PRESSURE?